AbdulWebWhiz/unilorin-connect-campus-hub/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/10e9f060-d864-4913-8f8a-76d6abe3f591) and click on Share -> Publish.
+Simply open (https://lovable.dev/projects/10e9f060-d864-4913-8f8a-76d6abe3f591) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my this project?

 Yes, you can!